viamrobotics/docs/docs/tutorials/slam.md

 # SMEs: Kat
 ---

-## Warning: This is an experimental feature
+## Warning: This is an experimental feature.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Introduction
 [SLAM](../../services/slam/) allows your robot to create a map of its surroundings, as well as find its location within that map.

 This tutorial shows you how to run ORB-SLAM3 on your robot.
 You have two choices:
 * Run SLAM in online mode with a webcam.
 The webcam can be installed on a robot, or just be held by hand.
 * Run SLAM in offline mode either with collected data or our provided example data.

 ## Requirements

 * A Raspberry Pi with Raspian OS 64-bit Lite and the viam-server installed.
-Refer to [Installing Raspian on the Raspberry Pi](../../getting-started/rpi-install/#installing-raspian-on-the-raspberry-pi), if necessary.
+Refer to [Installing Raspian on the Raspberry Pi](../../getting-started/rpi-setup/#installing-raspian-on-the-raspberry-pi), if necessary.
 * [optionally] A webcam or other off-the-shelf RGB camera.

 ## Setup
 If you haven’t already, please set up the Raspberry Pi on the [Viam app](https://app.viam.com) per [these instructions](../../getting-started/installation).

 Next, we'll install the ORB-SLAM3 binary.

 ### Installing the ORB-SLAM3 binary
 First, `ssh` into your Pi and then check the architecture of your system by running `lscpu`.
 Depending on the output download and install one of the following ORB-SLAM3 binaries:

 * AArch64 (ARM64) (e.g., on an RPI):
     ```bash
     sudo curl -o /usr/local/bin/orb_grpc_server http://packages.viam.com/apps/slam-servers/orb_grpc_server-stable-aarch64.AppImage
     ```
 * x86_64:
     ```bash
     sudo curl -o /usr/local/bin/orb_grpc_server http://packages.viam.com/apps/slam-servers/orb_grpc_server-stable-x86_64.AppImage
     ```

 Make the file executable by running:
 ```bash
 sudo chmod a+rx /usr/local/bin/orb_grpc_server
 ```

 ## Running ORB-SLAM3 with a webcam
 The following setup allows you to run ORB-SLAM3 in live mode using a webcam.

 ### Configuration using Viam

 The configuration of SLAM happens in two steps:
 1. Add a webcam and calibrate it.
 2. Add SLAM to the existing configuration.

 #### Add a webcam and calibrate it

 Follow these tutorials to connect and calibrate your webcam:
 * [Connect and configure a webcam](../configure-a-camera/#connect-and-configure-a-webcam)
 * [Calibrate a camera](../configure-a-camera/#calibrate-a-camera)

 #### Add SLAM to the configuration

 Find out your home directory by `ssh`-ing into your Pi, and typing `pwd`.
 This is an example of what you might see:
 ```bash
 YOUR_USERNAME@YOUR_RPI_NAME:~ $ pwd
 /home/YOUR_USERNAME